 Laughlin Nunnally Hood & Crum Listed by qilin Ransomware Group

-On July 1, 2026, the qilin ransomware group added the law firm Laughlin Nunnally Hood & Crum to its public leak site, confirming that internal files had been exfiltrated during a ransomware attack.
+On July 1, 2026, the qilin ransomware group added the law firm Laughlin Nunnally Hood & Crum to its public leak site, claiming that internal files had been exfiltrated during a ransomware attack.

 Available reporting describes the incident as a classic ransomware operation in which attackers gained access, encrypted systems, and then published proof of stolen data when the firm did not meet their demands.
 The qilin leak site lists the firm and states that internal files were taken.
 Exact victim counts inside the firm remain undisclosed, and the precise volume or sensitivity of the documents has not been independently verified beyond the group’s own posting.
 Public reporting attributes the initial access to common vectors such as phishing or unpatched remote desktop services, though the exact entry point for this case has not been detailed.